The Cunard ocean liner Queen Elizabeth 2 visits Ringaskiddy in Cork.

 Following an Air Corps flypast, Mrs Maureen Haughey unveiled a plaque naming the terminal after her father Seán Lemass.

-An RTÉ News report by Tom MacSweeney broadcast on 23 July 1990.
+An RTÉ News report broadcast on 23 July 1990.
+The reporter is Tom MacSweeney.